WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 Because of the HBH nature of RIPP, security is done fundamentally at the connection level - identically to HTTP.
-Since media is also carrier over the HTTP connection, both signaling and media are covered by the connection security provided by HTTP3 - which is TLS1.3.
+Since media is also carrier over the HTTP connection, both signalling and media are covered by the connection security provided by HTTP3 - which is TLS1.3.

-Because of the mandatory usage of TLS1.3 with HTTP3, and the expected widespread deployment of HTTP3, running VoIP ontop of HTTP3 will bring built-in encryption of media and signaling between peering domains, which is a notable improvement over the current deployment situation.
+Because of the mandatory usage of TLS1.3 with HTTP3, and the expected widespread deployment of HTTP3, running VoIP on top of HTTP3 will bring built-in encryption of media and signalling between peering domains, which is a notable improvement over the current deployment situation.
 It is also necessary in order to utilize HTTP3.